 The Original Full Moon Party

 Make sure you visit Thailand when it’s time for the Original Full Moon Party, you will not regret it.
-This party is held in Koh Phangan Island.
-You will need to book a Ferrie to the island And it’s better to catch it from Phuket.
-If you do not plan to explore Koh Phangan you do not need accommodation as the party carries on until the sun comes up.
+This party is held in Koh Phangan Island in Haadrin Beach.
+You will need to book a Ferrie to the island and it’s better to catch it from Samui.
+If you do not plan to explore Koh Phangan, you do not need accommodation as the party carries on until the sun comes up.
 This is one party you do not want to miss.

 Bangkok has the winning and most practical and reasonable weekend markets.
-Everything is reasonable compared to all the other parts of Thailand we visited, from food to clothes.
+Everything is reasonable compared to all the other parts we visited in Thailand, from food to clothes.
 For fashion lovers the Chatuchak Weekend Market in Bangkok is your best option.
 I love the fact that you get to meet designers with exclusive labels and fresh designs.
 Fresh produce and street food is to die for.
 I am definitely coming back for this market.

 Thai dishes will contain a lot of pork and nuts (people with allergies to be very vigilant) as theses two seemed to pop up in most of the food we tasted there.
 Their way of cooking is not far from some of the dishes we are used to in South Africa therefore you should not struggle getting food.
 Thailand is also very big on Fruits they even have an art of cutting it, forming different designs.